Akiyoshi-Anzai/IEDS/README.md

 This code is used in our study and our paper "Understanding of parameter dependence among the radiative collapse data in LHD plasmas with a causal discovery approach" (2025) by A. Anzai *et al*.

+In terms of physics, the causal discovery method of this code would show not "causality" but "dependence", because the method does not use information of time.

 **Our paper**

 "Understanding of parameter dependence among the radiative collapse data in LHD plasmas with a causal discovery approach" (2025):